-Cross shaped vegetables are called cruciferous vegetables.
+Cross-shaped vegetables are called cruciferous vegetables.
 These include cabbage, cauliflower, onions, beans, broccoli and Jerusalem artichokes.
-These veggies are high in carbohydrates that your small intestine cannot break down, however, once they reach your large intestine, the bacteria that lives there goes to work, causing your tummy to blow up.
+These veggies are high in carbohydrates that your small intestine cannot break down, however, once they reach your large intestine, the bacteria that live there go to work, causing your tummy to blow up.
 Of course, these vegetables are healthy for you (can’t argue there!), but not when you’re flying sky high with high cabin pressures.

 Give your tummy a break!
 If anything, try fasting a bit before your flight.
 According to research, this can actually help you with jet lag as well.